The Problem: House Wrens may destroy eggs and young of other

 you don't saturate your yard with nest boxes if you are hoping for either bluebirds or

 Tree Swallows.
-Box clusters are magnets for both House Wrens and House Sparrows,
+Box clusters can be magnets for both House Wrens and House

 We do need to state that House Wrens are welcomed by many persons, including